Shunkei3/GEP_GWR/README.md

 ### Beta_i and Gamma Parameters

 Another parameter that needs to be calibrated for each watershed is the Beta_i and Gamma parameters.
 The Beta_i parameter in the SWY model represents the fraction of upgradient water subsidy that is available for evapotranspiration at a given location.
-Following the description in the InVEST SWY model documentation, Beta_i parameter is calculated as the topographic wetness index (TWI):
+Following the description in the InVEST SWY model documentation (see Appendix 2 in the document), Beta_i parameter is calculated as the topographic wetness index (TWI):

 $$TWI = ln(\frac{A}{tan b})$$